-The main purpose of the "Autobus" project is to study the interaction between self-driving buses (AV shuttles) and regular road users in Norway.
+The "Autobus" project studies the interaction between self-driving buses (AV shuttles) and regular road users in Norway.
 Specifically, the testing of self-driving buses is currently taking place in three test areas; Forus, Kongsberg and at Akershusstranda in Oslo.

 In studying how self-driving buses interact with other road users in real traffic we conduct video observations and analyze the interactions between the self-driving buses and other road users at strategically selected locations along the test routes.
 In addition to observing traffic behavior and interaction, we conduct interviews and surveys among road users about their expectations, experiences and attitudes towards the self-driving buses.